marijnh/Eloquent-JavaScript/00_intro.md

 Since then we've had new, small updates every year.

-The fact that the language is evolving means that browsers have to constantly keep up, and if you're using an older one, it may not support every feature.
+The fact that the language is evolving means that browsers have to constantly keep up, and if you're using an older browser, it may not support every feature.
 The language designers are careful to not make any changes that could break existing programs, so new browsers can still run old programs.
 In this book, I'm using the 2017 version of